 Considering these issues, a European Cooperation in Science and Technology (COST) action has been developed to tackle non-adherence.
 The main aim of the COST Action ENABLE (European Network to Advance Best Practices & Technology on Medication Adherence), (www.cost.eu/actions/CA19132) is to create a multidisciplinary network of relevant stakeholders that can work collaboratively towards the economically viable implementation of medication adherence, thus enhancing technologies across different European healthcare systems 5.
-More specifically, ENABLE aims to (1) raise awareness for adherence enhancing technological solutions, (2) foster and extend multidisciplinary knowledge on medication adherence at patient, treatment, and system levels, and (3) accelerate the translation of this knowledge into useful clinical applications.
-This can be achieved by the interaction of 4 different workgroups, with participants from all the COST network of 39 countries (Figure 1).
-In Portugal, professionals from different fields (physicians, pharmacists, psychologists, physiotherapists) and different institutions of public/private higher education, as well as of healthcare systems, are currently involved in this COST Action.
-ENABLE has started in October 2020 and will run for 4 years.
-As COST Actions are mainly dedicated to networking, different initiatives will take place during this period, such as conferences, workshops, training schools, awareness events, among others.
-We, therefore, would like to invite all interested people in enhancing medication adherence to participate in these initiatives, and even to play a more active role by joining the Portuguese team.
+More specifically, ENABLE aims to (1) raise awareness for adherence-enhancing technological solutions, (2) foster and extend multidisciplinary knowledge on medication adherence at the patient, treatment, and system levels, and (3) accelerate the translation of this knowledge into useful clinical applications.
+This can be achieved through the interaction of four different workgroups, with participants from all 39 countries of the COST network (Figure 1).
+In Portugal, professionals from different fields (physicians, pharmacists, psychologists, physiotherapists) and different institutions of public/private higher education, as well as healthcare systems, are currently involved in this COST Action.
+ENABLE commenced in October 2020 and will run for 4 years.
+Because COST Actions are mainly dedicated to networking, different initiatives will take place during this period, including conferences, workshops, training schools, awareness events, and others.
+We would like to invite anybody interested in enhancing medication adherence to participate in these initiatives and, if they want, to play a more active role by joining the Portuguese team.
 This letter stands as the first dissemination strategy from the highly motivated Portuguese team and marks the beginning of the efforts in helping boost medication adherence in Portugal.

 Figure 1- Working groups and respective aims of the COST Action ENABLE (CA19132 European Network to Advance Best Practices & Technology on Medication Adherence).